CowboyLogic/JiraPS/docs/en-US/commands/Remove-JiraUser.md

 ## DESCRIPTION

 This function removes an existing user from JIRA.
+It supports both JIRA API v2 and v3 for user identification.

 WARNING: Deleting a JIRA user may cause database integrity problems.
 See this article for details: